Quickstart#

 To run the experiment, you will need:

-Training script: examples/lite/gsm8k_grpo.py
+Training script: examples/math/gsm8k_rl.py

-Config YAML: examples/lite/configs/gsm8k_grpo.yaml
+Config YAML: examples/math/gsm8k_grpo.yaml

 Our training scripts will automatically download the dataset (openai/gsm8k) and model (Qwen/Qwen2-1.5B-Instruct).
 To run the example with default configuration, execute from the repository directory:

-python3 -m areal.launcher.local examples/lite/gsm8k_grpo.py --config examples/lite/configs/gsm8k_grpo.yaml experiment_name=<your experiment name> trial_name=<your trial name>
+python3 -m areal.launcher.local examples/math/gsm8k_rl.py --config examples/math/gsm8k_grpo.yaml experiment_name=<your experiment name> trial_name=<your trial name>

 Note: The command above uses

-).
+LocalLauncher, which only works for a single node (cluster.n_nodes == 1).
 For distributed experiments, see Distributed Experiments with Ray or Slurm.

 Modifying configuration#